tfmlaX/tfmlax.github.io/_posts/2024-11-03-physicists-blog.md

 title: Physicist, you should have a blog!
 date: 2024-11-03 20:00:00
 description: In the 21st century, we should not rely solely on research papers to share scientifically valuable information
-tags: blog, communication, peer review
+tags: blog, communication, peer-review
-categories: academic life
+categories: academic-life
 citation: true
 ---